This article provides information on RISC-V specification, extensions and implementation example.

-In my last blog , I discussed about RISC(Reduced Instruction Set Computing)and the various RISC architecture based cpu cores and devices.
+In my last article RISC, AVR, POWER , I discussed about RISC(Reduced Instruction Set Computing)and the various RISC architecture based cpu cores and devices.
 I would like to specify following Power Architecture books to understand similar concept in RISC-V :

 - Book I (UISA) : User Instruction Set Architecture

 - Book VLE : Variable Length Encoded Instruction

 This session may be beneficial for a non-Computer Science background programmer to understand Integer, Fixed Point, Floating Point data types with C language.

 The floating calculation of 3.0 could not be completed in video recording, so providing here as correction :

 One Engineering student asked me why so many data types.
 I use analogy with Airport traffic considering Airport as a cpu and other places as different peripherals.
 It works based on different kind of services.
 We can’t afford empty buses or overloaded cars.
 Similarly traffic between cpu and other peripherals depends on data transfer which depends on data structure and eventually on data elements.

 I will also discuss the first Royalty Free Processor architecture which is aimed to be open source ISA for hardware design , similar to Linux for software.
 It is supposed to cover complete embedded horizon with backward compatibility software.
 It should be helpful to meet current challenges of a heterogeneous system.

 - Privileged Level : It is designed to meet the operating system level protection.